4ri3ll4/BIGDATA_FINAL/README.md

 - Implemented **ARIMA and Prophet models** to forecast future platform popularity trends based on historical data.

 ## ℹ️ How to Use
-**1.** Open dashboard.pbix in Power BI Desktop to view interactive dashboard.
+**1.** Open NetflixVSYouTube.pbix in Power BI Desktop to view interactive dashboard.

-**2.** Run the analysis.ipynb notebook in Jupyter or any Python IDE.
+**2.** Run the NetflixVSYouTube_cleaned.ipynb notebook in Jupyter or any Python IDE.

-**3.** Browse the images folder for dashboard screenshots.
+**3.** Browse the screenshots folder for dashboard screenshots and any other additional screenshots from python.

 ## 👩🏽‍💻 Author
 RUREBWAYIRE AMPOZE Ariella